Some parts of this page may be machine-translated.

 1. What is Medical Translation and Pharmaceutical Translation?

-Human Science, which provides translation services in various fields such as IT, is not only a translation company that handles general medical translations, but also a technology company that develops and operates various translation-related technologies, offering a wide range of solutions.
+Human Science, which provides translation services in various fields such as IT, is also a translation company that deals with the medical sector, while simultaneously being a technology company that develops and operates various translation-related technologies, offering a wide range of solutions.

 https://www.science.co.jp/localization/industry/medical/index.html

-In this column, we will discuss medical and pharmaceutical translation and points to consider when selecting a translation service provider.
+In this column, we will discuss medical and pharmaceutical translation and the key points for selecting a translation service provider.

 https://www.science.co.jp/localization/industry/medical/index.html

-As the most important aspect of "Pharmaceutical and Medical Translation," there is medical translation of documents created by pharmaceutical companies, such as clinical trial-related documents and safety reports to regulatory authorities (reports on pharmacological and pharmacokinetic tests, toxicity tests, safety tests, summaries of investigational drugs, investigational plan documents, informed consent documents, comprehensive reports on clinical trials, case reports, etc.).
+One of the most important aspects of "pharmaceutical and medical translation" is the translation of documents created by pharmaceutical companies, such as those related to clinical trials and safety reports to regulatory authorities (including reports on efficacy and pharmacology studies, pharmacokinetics studies, toxicity studies, safety studies, clinical trial drug summaries, clinical trial protocols, informed consent documents, clinical trial summary reports, case reports, etc.).

-In addition, we also provide academic and scientific medical translation services for Japanese translations of articles and conference materials published in English medical journals, as well as English translations of articles written by Japanese doctors and diagnostic and treatment guidelines created by Japanese medical societies.
+In addition, we provide Japanese translations of papers and conference materials published in English medical journals, as well as academic medical translations of papers written by Japanese physicians and English translations of diagnostic and treatment guidelines created by Japanese medical societies.

-In addition, there is a field that has been increasing in demand in recent years, which is the field of bio-related (cell analysis, gene analysis, equipment and laboratory supplies for that purpose, etc.).
+In addition, in recent years, there has been an increase in demand in the field of biotechnology (such as cell analysis, genetic analysis, and the equipment and lab supplies for these purposes).

-In addition, the demand for translation of documents related to clinical trials is increasing every year in the medical field.
+In the medical field, the demand for translations related to clinical trials is increasing year by year.

-The Difference Between Medical Translation and Other Types of Translation
+The Difference Between Medical Translation and Other Translations

 There are several important differences between medical translation and other types of translation.

-First of all, medical translation is characterized by the requirement of advanced and specialized knowledge.
-The medical field has many unique terms and abbreviations, and the ability to accurately understand and translate them is required.
-For example, drug names, disease names, treatment methods, and diagnostic names all require specialized knowledge, and mistranslations can have serious consequences on a patient's health.
+First of all, a significant characteristic of medical translation is that it requires advanced and specialized knowledge.
+The medical field has many unique terminologies and abbreviations, and the ability to accurately understand and appropriately translate them is essential.
+For example, without specialized knowledge, mistranslations can easily occur with drug names, disease names, treatment methods, and diagnostic names, potentially having serious impacts on patient health.

-Furthermore, medical knowledge is constantly updated, so in order to perform medical translation, it is necessary to constantly acquire the latest medical knowledge from conferences and research papers.
+Furthermore, since medical knowledge is updated daily, it is necessary to constantly acquire the latest medical knowledge from academic conferences and research papers to perform medical translation.

-On the other hand, in general translation, specific specialized knowledge is not always required, and the ability to understand context and cultural background and replace them with appropriate expressions is emphasized.
-Of course, in other fields such as technical translation and legal document translation, specialized knowledge may also be required, but it is not as specialized as medical translation.
+On the other hand, in general translation, it is rare for specific specialized knowledge to be essential; instead, the ability to understand context and cultural background and to replace expressions appropriately is emphasized.
+Of course, specialized knowledge may be required in other fields such as technical translation or legal document translation, but it is often not as demanding as in medical translation.

 ・Accuracy and consistency are required

 In medical translation, accuracy and consistency are particularly important.
-Medical documents often have a legal aspect and mistranslations can lead to legal issues.
-Therefore, translators must always update their medical knowledge and maintain consistency in terminology.
+Medical documents often have legal aspects, and mistranslations can lead to legal issues.
+Therefore, translators must always update their medical knowledge and maintain terminology consistency.
 In contrast, general translation often requires flexibility in style and expression, and creative approaches may be allowed.

-In addition, ethical considerations are important in medical translation.
-Confidentiality to protect patient privacy and clear and concise expressions to avoid misunderstandings with patients are required.
-In contrast, in general translation, the confidentiality and ethical considerations of information are not always required at the same level.
+Furthermore, ethical considerations are also important in medical translation.
+Confidentiality to protect patient privacy and clear, concise expressions to avoid misunderstandings with patients are required.
+In contrast, general translation often does not demand the same level of confidentiality or ethical considerations.

-In general, medical translation requires advanced expertise, accuracy, consistency, and ethical consideration, making it a highly specialized field that requires a different skill set and sense of responsibility compared to other translations.
+In summary, medical translation is a highly specialized field that requires advanced expertise, accuracy, consistency, and ethical considerations, necessitating a different skill set and sense of responsibility compared to other types of translation.

-When it comes to qualifications in the medical field, you may first think of a doctor's or pharmacist's license, but it is not realistic for active professional translators or those aspiring to become professional translators to obtain these qualifications, especially a medical license.
-Therefore, as a way to demonstrate their translation skills, the JTF Translation Certification, which includes the field of medicine and pharmaceuticals, is introduced here.
-The 1st and 2nd levels are considered difficult with a pass rate of less than 5%, making it a public proof of one's translation skills in the medical field.
+When it comes to qualifications in the medical field, one might first think of the qualifications for doctors or pharmacists.
+However, it is not realistic for current professional translators or those aspiring to become professional translators to obtain the aforementioned qualifications, especially a medical license.
+Therefore, to demonstrate practical translation skills, I would like to introduce the JTF Translation Certification, which includes the medical and pharmaceutical fields in its certification exams.
+Levels 1 and 2 are considered challenging, with a pass rate below 5%, and can be seen as an official proof of practical translation skills in the medical and pharmaceutical fields.

-In addition to the JTF Translation Certification, there is also a qualification to prove medical translation ability.
+In addition to the JTF Translation Certification, there are qualifications that prove medical translation abilities.

 ・JTA Certified Translation Professional Qualification

-In addition, in actual translation work, you may not always be assigned projects that perfectly match the fields you studied for certification exams.
-When carrying out tasks, it is important to adhere to various rules specified by clients, such as using designated translation tools, and to be familiar with them.
-High speed and accuracy are required, and these qualities often rely more on practical experience and a proactive attitude rather than just holding qualifications.
+In actual translation work, it is not always the case that you are assigned projects that perfectly match the fields studied for certification preparation.
+When carrying out tasks, adherence to various rules such as client specifications, familiarity with designated translation tools, and a high level of speed and accuracy are required.
+These aspects often speak more to practical experience and a proactive attitude than to the possession of qualifications.

 Language Proficiency

-Regarding the language proficiency required for medical translation, we will omit the explanation about English proficiency levels as it does not differ significantly from other practical translations.
-However, we will introduce the uniqueness of English in medical translation here.
+The language proficiency required for medical translation is not significantly different from that of other practical translations, so we will omit the explanation regarding the level of English proficiency.
+However, here we will introduce the uniqueness of English in medical translation.

-As an example of English translation, when submitting a paper in English to overseas medical journals, you must be familiar with the structure and unique expressions of the paper.
-In addition, each journal has submission guidelines that specify the writing style and format in detail.
-Japanese people may have a tendency to think, "If the content is good, they might allow some deviation in style..."
-However, in reality, deviating from the style can be a hindrance and may prevent the paper from passing the peer review process.
+As an example of English translation, when submitting an English paper to an overseas medical journal, one must be well-versed in the structure of the paper and unique expressions.
+Additionally, each journal has submission guidelines that specify the style and format in detail.
+There may be a tendency among Japanese people to think, "If the content is good, they might overlook some deviations in style..."
+However, in reality, deviations in style can be a bottleneck and may prevent passing the peer review.

-On the other hand, for newsletters, white papers, catalogs, and other medical device documents, it is necessary to accurately translate texts that incorporate marketing expressions while maintaining a high level of expertise.
+On the other hand, for newsletters, white papers, and catalogs of medical devices, it is necessary to accurately translate texts that incorporate marketing expressions while maintaining a high level of expertise.

-Here, we will specifically list each medical field below.
+Here, I will specifically list each medical field below.

-In each of these areas, new drugs and medical devices are developed, academic societies engage in activities such as establishing diagnostic guidelines, doctors perform medical procedures and submit papers, and there are literature, books, and scientific journals.
+In each of these areas, new drugs and medical devices are developed, academic societies engage in activities such as formulating diagnostic guidelines, physicians perform medical practices and submit papers, and there are various literature, books, and academic journals.

-These documents and others that are generated by these are all highly specialized.
+All documents generated from these are highly specialized.

-When translating, specific knowledge and skills are required.
-For translation related to pharmaceuticals, knowledge of clinical trials is necessary.
-For translation of medical papers, familiarity with medical knowledge and academic papers is required.
-For translation related to medical devices, in addition to the relevant medical field, familiarity with application-related documents, manufacturing operation manuals, and user manuals is necessary.
-Depending on the type of medical device, knowledge of mechanics, optics, chemistry, and physics may be required.
-In addition, common foundational knowledge includes medicine, pharmacy, biology, biochemistry, and statistics.
+When it comes to translation, specific knowledge and skills are required.
+For pharmaceutical translations, knowledge of clinical trials is necessary.
+For medical paper translations, familiarity with medical knowledge and academic papers is essential.
+In the case of medical device translations, knowledge of the relevant medical field is required, as well as familiarity with application-related documents, manufacturing procedures, and user manuals.
+Depending on the type of medical device, knowledge in mechanics, optics, chemistry, and physics may also be required.
+Additionally, foundational knowledge in medicine, pharmacy, biology, biochemistry, and statistics is common.

-However, it goes without saying that mastering all of these at once is a daunting task, and even skilled translators typically build their expertise and track record in a specific field, such as the cardiovascular domain, and then expand into new areas based on their experience and know-how.
+However, it is naturally extremely difficult to master all of these at once, and even highly skilled translators typically build their experience and know-how in a specific field, such as cardiology, before venturing into new areas.

-The situation has changed due to the COVID-19 pandemic since the beginning of 2020, but the trend of increasing numbers of foreign visitors and foreign workers to Japan in recent years before the pandemic is expected to remain a significant flow in the long term.
-It is not difficult to imagine that it would be beneficial for people living in or visiting Japan to have medical information provided in their own language, such as hospitals and pharmaceuticals.
-From this, I believe we can recognize the significance of medical translation.
+The situation has changed due to the COVID-19 pandemic since early 2020, but the trend of increasing foreign visitors and foreign workers in Japan over the past few years before the pandemic is expected to remain a significant long-term trend.
+It is not difficult to imagine that having medical information provided in one's native language, such as in hospitals and for pharmaceuticals, would be beneficial for those living in or visiting Japan.
+This also highlights the importance of medical translation.

 However, there are many other important reasons for medical translation and pharmaceutical translation.